jenna-jordan/jenna-jordan.github.io.archived/_Publications/3-beepocalpyse-paper.md

 ---
 title: "Beepocalypse"
-permalink: /projects/beepocalypse-home
+permalink: /projects/beepocalypse
-collection: beepocalypse
+collection: Publications
-excerpt: "Project completed for the Cline Center on media coverage of the beepocalypse."
+excerpt: "Project completed for the Cline Center on media coverage of the beepocalypse, resulting in a PNAS Perspective article."
 header:
   image: /assets/images/project_beepocalypse.jpg
   #teaser: assets/images/unsplash-gallery-image-1-th.jpg
 sidebar:
   - title: "Project Name"
     text: "Beepocalypse"
-    #image:
   - title: "Description"
     text: "This project was a collaboration between the Cline Center and Dr. May Berenbaum during the Spring 2020 semester.
 The project resulted in a Perspective article submitted to PNAS in March 2020, regarding the lack of media coverage on pollinator decline."
   - title: "Relevant Position"